 Building a custom water cooling loop can cost anywhere from $300 to $1,000 (you can get an idea of the price by going through EK’s configurator).
 While custom loops promise greater performance, customization, and aesthetics, they take longer to install, require more maintenance, and introduce more points of failure.

-Liquid Cooling vs. Air Cooling: What to Consider
+Liquid Cooling vs. Air Cooling: Factors to Consider

 Choosing between water cooling and air cooling requires you to consider the different strengths and compromises of each cooling solution.
 And it all comes down to which combination of characteristics you value most in a CPU cooler: price, performance, compatibility, lifespan, and/or aesthetics.

 Competent air coolers can be found at lower price points.
-For example, the ARCTIC Freezer 34 eSports is a great entry-level air cooler for less than $40, while it isn’t until you get above $70 that you can find reliable AIO water coolers that are worth buying (we recommend some great air and liquid coolers in a section below).
+For example, the ARCTIC Freezer 34 eSports is a great entry-level air cooler for less than $40.
+It isn’t until you get above $70 that you can find reliable AIO water coolers that are worth buying.

 If budget is your primary concern, you should stick with the stock cooler that comes with your chip unless it draws enough power to require the additional cooling capabilities of an aftermarket heatsink or liquid cooler.